jkuusama/LitePlacer-DEV/README.md

 # LitePlacer
-LitePlacer pick andpPlace machine user interface and control software
+LitePlacer pick and place machine user interface and control software

 **See  http://www.liteplacer.com/ for information.**